ranea/Decrypting-Polyalphabetic-Ciphers/README.md

 ## Support

-Only English and Vigenère's cipher are supported.
+Only English plaintexts and Vigenère's cipher are supported.
 Soon other languages and polyalphabetic ciphers will be added.